 How to Start Electricity or Natural Gas Service as a Homeowner

-Moving to a new home as a homeowner is an exciting experience, but with so much to think about, it can be stressful as well.
+Moving to a new home as a homeowner is an exciting and life-changing experience!
+But, with so much to think about, it can be one of the most stressful experiences as well.
 Luckily, starting electricity and/or new gas service in your new home is simple.
-Find out how to start utility service in your new home with our guide.
+Scroll (or swipe) down to check out these moving tips and find out how to start utility service in your new home.

 Find the Utility Company that Provides Service in Your Area